Tflexual/Alx-Airbnb-Database/database-adv-script/README.md

 - `subqueries.sql` → contains all subquery examples.

-# Aggregation and Window Functions Task
+# Aggregation and Window Functions

 ### Objective
 Use SQL aggregation and window functions to analyze data.